Senpi-ai/senpi-agent-skills/README.md

 ```

 Once the agent is running, you should see the message to run "pnpm start:client" at the end.
-Open another terminal and move to same directory and then run below command and follow the URL to chat to your agent.
+Open another terminal and move to the same directory and then run command below and follow the URL to chat to your agent.

 ```bash
 pnpm start:client